What They Neglect to Tell You About Mickey Mouse and Copyright

 In 1938 megastar Clark Gable, Rhett Butler in "Gone With The Wind," was alerted by young actor Lennie Bluett to segregation on the lot during the making of the film, and demanded that it be ended.

-A brief look at the real history of Gangs of New York that inspired the amazing film by Martin Scorsese.
-This hub will detail the real historical events, attitudes, and figures that played a huge role in both history and the film.
-Discover who the real Bill The Butcher was, as well as the real person the character Amsterdam Vallon may have been based off.
+A brief look at the history of the gangs of New York that inspired the amazing film by Martin Scorsese.
+This article will detail the real historical events, attitudes, and figures that played a huge role in both history and the film.